leancamp/organisers-guide/Organisers Guide.md

 ## Where to focus to succeed.

-I can't stress this enough: our satisfaction scores plateau at 60 people.
+Our satisfaction scores plateau at 60 people.
 After that, making the event bigger will not make it better!

+Again because it's important - a great Leancamp is around 60 to 100 people.
+Bigger is not better!

 The size of the event will take care of itself over time.
 Engage the right balance of communities, and your Leancamp will grow on it's own.
 Don't worry if the first Leancamp is small.
 If the people there benefit, word will spread.
-You'll create demand; next time will be easier.
+You'll create demand; next time will be *so much* easier.

-So don’t kill yourself!
+So don’t stretch yourself to hit bigger numbers!
 Save your energy.

 # The Core Leancamp Process